Aaryan015/ComfyUI-Workflow/README.md

 • KJNodes for ComfyUI

 You can add your own prompt for custom generation in the following way:
-1. In the positive prompt window, type what you want to generate.
+1. In the **positive** prompt node, type what you want to generate.
 Example - high quality, best, etc.
-2. In the negative prompt window, specify what you **do not** want in the output.
+2. In the **negative** prompt node, specify what you **do not** want in the output.
 Example - low quality, blurred, etc.